Skip to content

 cargo test -p orchestrator-daemon-runtime

-cargo test -p workflow-runner-v2
+cargo test -p animus-runtime-shared

 cargo test -p orchestrator-plugin-host